 Cluster Events Hub

-Events, health, and diagnostics in one place
+Events, health, and diagnostics consolidated in a single view

-Switch kubeconfigs from the UI
+Switch between kubeconfigs and contexts from the UI

 git clone https://github.com/bwalia/kubepilot.git